The Irish Potato Famine 1846-1850

 Soup Kitchens

-The most successful relief measure of all was soup kitchens, originally set up by the Quakers and later also funded by various charitable organisations in England and America.
-However there were too few to meet the incessant and ever increasing demand.
+The most successful relief measure of all was soup kitchens, which were originally set up by the Quakers and later also funded by various charitable organisations in England and America.
+However even they were too few to meet the incessant and ever increasing demand.

 Of one Cork soup kitchen, the London Illustrated News reported: